 Evolution of the alphabet

-This family tree of alphabets shows the evolution of the Latin alphabet from its earliest beginnings.
+This family tree of alphabets shows the development of the Latin alphabet from its earliest beginnings.

 A simpler overview of the data on this page without comments can be found here: Evolution of the alphabet (overview table).